Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Eggs don’t usually work well for canning (unlike so many other products on a homestead).
 But one egg-based product that you can can is citrus curds.
 Lemon or lime curds are a delicious way to use up some of your fresh eggs.
 Without canning it, citrus curds will have to be used quite quickly.
 But canning means they can last for several months at least, and perhaps even up to a year or so.
 As long as you follow the correct canning procedure, this is a safe and sensible way to preserve some of your fresh eggs.

-There are many ways to preserve fresh eggs.
+There are many ways to preserve eggs.
 Considering the options above could help you find new ways to avoid waste and make the most of the eggs your chickens provide.